-Please note:

-For GCSE (or equivalent) qualifications which were awarded grades we consider a 7 equivalent to an A and an 8 equivalent to an A.
+Please note: For GCSE (or equivalent) qualifications which were awarded grades we consider an A grade equivalent to 7 equivalent to an A and an 8 equivalent to an A.

 Although we plan the timetable in response to students' subject choices, a small number of students each year find that their choice of subjects cannot be accommodated either because of timetable clashes or because subject sets are full.
 The school will let you know if this is the case as soon as it knows and will discuss your options at that time.